 Michael: Yeah, sure.
 Thanks, Brian.
-It’s a pleasure to be with you today and looking forward to talking about empathy, which I think is so important in today’s landscape.
+It’s a pleasure to be with you today, and I look forward to talking about empathy, which I think is important in today’s landscape.
 As we get older, I’ve needed to summarize my career much more quickly than I used to.
-But a 20 plus year career in sales and marketing, and leadership roles in various kinds of companies, large and small.
-Most recently, about ten years ago, was hired by SAP as their first head of digital marketing.
-I became their first VP of Global Content Marketing, and mainly helped them modernize the digital marketing approaches that they were taking.
+But a 20 plus year career in sales and marketing and leadership roles in various kinds of companies, large and small.
+About ten years ago, I was hired by SAP as their first head of digital marketing.
+I became their first VP of Global Content Marketing and mainly helped them modernize the digital marketing approaches that they were taking.
 Very much taking an empathetic approach like we’re going to discuss.

 There’s such a need, I think, for brands to understand.
-They want to do it I think but struggle with how to get it done and how to change the culture inside their organizations.
+They want to do it, I think but struggle with getting it done and changing the culture inside their organizations.
 That’s where I’m focused now.
-I built Marketing Insider Group, primarily, as kind of a one-man agency for now, but with the point that I’ve been there, I’ve done that, I’ve been inside corporate marketing departments.
-I understand the politics and the culture challenge that marketers face today, and now I’m dedicating my life to trying to help as many companies, as many brands, as many marketers as I can, to understand how to put themselves in a leadership position by helping their customers.
+I built Marketing Insider Group, primarily, as kind of a one-person agency for now, but with the point that I’ve been there, I’ve done that, I’ve been inside corporate marketing departments.
+I understand the politics and the cultural challenge that marketers face today.
+Now I’m dedicating my life to trying to help as many companies, like many brands, as many marketers as I can, to understand how to put themselves in a leadership position by helping their customers.

-What I’ve found is as I talk to senior executives – I have a good story I think we could maybe get to it a little bit later on – but a typical conversation for me might involve, “Hey.
+What I’ve found is as I talk to senior executives – I have a good story.
+We could maybe get to it a little bit later on – but a typical conversation for me might involve, “Hey.
 This digital world and content marketing, and creating content for customers – we think we get it.
 Now we need to figure out how to do it.”

 Often, I find someone in a position of power (with their arms folded) asking challenging questions like, “Well, how’s this going to help us sell more stuff?”
-I co-authored a book called The Content Formula, to specifically address this sort of results-based question, which was, how do you show ROI from this approach?
-In the book, I talk about how you can show a better return on investment with marketing that focuses on delivering content people want.
+I co-authored a book called The Content Formula to specifically address this sort of results-based question, which was, how do you show ROI from this approach?
+In the book, I talk about showing a better return on investment with marketing that focuses on delivering content people want.

-Even after all those sorts of financial objections are removed, I still found that there was resistance inside a lot of companies.
-I think we can talk about this in a little bit more depth as well, but there’s a natural instinct inside a business to want to promote itself.
+Even after all those sorts of financial objections are removed, I still found resistance inside many companies.
+I think we can talk about this in a little more depth, but there’s an instinct inside a business to promote itself.
 That’s counter-intuitive.
 That’s why I came to this kind of realization that the missing element, and you’ve been talking about this for a long time, is empathy.
 It’s missing inside corporate cultures and structures.

 Brian: I know it’s something that I struggle with, and I think everyone does when we’re focusing on getting our needs met, whether that’s hitting a number, as you talked about achieving ROI.
 It’s a challenge, and I think you spoke of this collective amnesia we have.
 It seems that we change how we think about our customers as we walk into the building and put on our marketing and sales hat.

-And what he means by that is kind of like I said: that although we’re real people when we walk into our places of work and then forget that we are real people.
+And what he means by that is like I said: that although we’re real people when we walk into our places of work and then forget that we are real people.
 We forget how to market to people just like us.
-That’s essentially the collective amnesia.
+That’s essentially collective amnesia.
 We walk in; we want to present and promote the companies and the products that we sell.
-That’s precisely the kind of thing that we as consumers don’t want, right?
+That’s precisely the kind of thing that we as consumers don’t want.

 Someone heading marketing, who makes an ad buy, is doing that with the knowledge that he might, or she might, hate ads.
-That’s the collective amnesia, right?
+That’s the collective amnesia.

 Brian: It’s funny, and I think it’s interesting.
 As I talk to marketers, we realize just how cynical we can be too.
 And I believe that it’s just getting out of our heads.
-We need to put ourselves in the shoes of our customers and remember we are ones (customers) too.
+We need to put ourselves in our customers’ shoes and remember we are ones (customers) too.

-Like you said, we’re skeptical, and we live in a noisy world.
+As you said, we’re skeptical, and we live in a noisy world.
 The loudest shouter gets the most attention.
-That’s precisely the thing that I think the data that we now have in the digital marketing landscape is proving isn’t working.
+That’s precisely what I think the data we now have in the digital marketing landscape is proving isn’t working.
 As people, we know it’s not what we want.
 We have to resist that sort of notion and put our customers first.
 It starts by helping, not selling.
-What that doesn’t mean is that it doesn’t mean we have to let go of the need to drive results.
+That doesn’t mean that it doesn’t mean we have to let go of the need to drive results.
 That’s why I love the line that when you help your customers, it’s the best way to help your business.

-The secret to being effective and efficient with the marketing that we do starts with this understanding that we are real people, we’re trying to market to real people, and the best way to do that is actually to be helpful.
+The secret to being effective and efficient with the marketing that we do starts with this understanding that we are real people, trying to market to real people, and the best way to do that is actually to be helpful.
 It’s to want to help them.
-Not just with the products and services you sell, but to help them as people and help society as a whole solve its problems.
-I think it’s a nobler cause and it’s a much more challenging thing to do inside corporate cultures.
+It is not just with the products and services you sell, but to help them as people and help society solve its problems.
+I think it’s a nobler cause, and it’s a much more challenging thing to do inside corporate cultures.

 Brian: I’m so glad you’re bringing this up.
-When I talk to marketers and sellers, I find that they don’t want just to feel like they’re making an impact on the top line and bottom line.
+When I talk to marketers and sellers, I find that they don’t want to feel like they’re impacting the top line and bottom line.
 They want to feel like what they’re doing is making a real difference beyond the numbers.

-Michael: There are enough people out there talking about this desire to work for companies that have a real purpose or even a kind of social mission.
-Even at the individual level like you said, we all want to do work that matters.
+Michael: There are enough people out there talking about this desire to work for companies with a real purpose or even a kind of social mission.
+Even at the individual level, as you said, we all want to do work that matters.
 One of the insights that I’ve found is that being productive in my job was never enough to make me happy.
-I was only ever happy when I was effective and making an impact with something that I believed in.
+I was only ever happy when I was effective and impacted something that I believed in.
 It’s the combination of both meaning and impact.

 We all make an impact.
 It’s just about whether we make a bearing in the right direction for the right cause, for the right purpose.
 It can be a corporate purpose.
 It can be a financial purpose, but there has to be a customer at the end of that financial decision where you’re solving a problem.
 Again, I think it just comes back to being empathetic allows us, as employees, as people, to feel like we’re making an impact in a way that matters to somebody.